Financial-Times/careers/README.md

 - Flexi days
 - 35h working week
 - Charity giving and sponsorship: We match what you raise up to £500 and help you promote your cause
-- Give as you earn
+- Give as you earn*
-- Generous pension plan
+- Generous pension plan*
 - 24h employee wellbeing services, including counseling on financial, physical and mental health
-- Season ticket loan
+- Season ticket loan*
-- Cycle to work scheme
+- Cycle to work scheme*
-- Discounted gym membership at Nuffield Health
+- Discounted gym membership at Nuffield Health*
-- Group Income Protection and Life Assurance
+- Group Income Protection and Life Assurance*
 - Free private healthcare with discounted family rates.
-- Dental scheme, eyecare vouchers
+- Dental scheme, eyecare vouchers*

 More on [what it's like to work in FT Tech](https://twitter.com/lc512k/status/933748080356265985)

+_* UK only benefits._

 ### Roles available